senaonp/textShift/README.md

 ```

-example: if i were to shift all the text characters by 15, take the cipher text output and encode it by shifting every 3rd character by 10,
+example: if i were to shift all the text characters by 5, take the cipher text output and encode it by shifting every 3rd character by 9,
-take the resulting output and and then encoding it by shifting every 5th character by 20, i can decode the cipher text by working backwards:
+take the resulting output and and then encoding it by shifting every 5th character by 16, i can decode the cipher text by working backwards:

-this is done by entering the cipher text into the cipher text field and decoding it using the third cipher (shift every 5th character by 20),
+this is done by entering the cipher text into the cipher text field and decoding it using the third cipher (shift every 5th character by 16),
-taking the decoded text and decoding it through the second cipher (shift every 3rd character by 10), and then put the resulting decoded text
+taking the decoded text and decoding it through the second cipher (shift every 3rd character by 9), and then put the resulting decoded text
-and decoding it through the first cipher (shift all the text characters by 15).
+and decoding it through the first cipher (shift all the text characters by 5).

 ```

-here's an example of some text that was encoded using the example; it can be decoded for practice:<br /><br />
-<span>}x|tO9v~/~qN/nAIV〦∯8x</span>

 ## feature wishlist
 - cipher types: